TAPPI Journal Archive

 About TAPPI Journal

-ABSTRACT: TAPPI and the TAPPI Journal (TJ) Editorial Board would like to congratulate the authors of the 2018 TAPPI Journal Best Research Paper Award: J. David “Dave” McDonald and Richard J. “Dick” Kerekes.
-Their paper, “Rewet in wet pressing of pa-per,” appeared on p.
-479 of the September 2018 issue.
-This research was recognized by the Editorial Board for its in-novation, creativity, scientific merit, and clear expression of ideas.
+ABSTRACT: TAPPI and the TAPPI Journal (TJ) Editorial Board would like congratulate the authors of the 2023 TAPPI Journal Best Research Paper Award and Honghi Tran Prize: Sam Rae, Ella V. Richards, Max Kleiman-Lynch, Brent D. Keller, and Brandon I. Macdonald.
+Their paper, “Pilot scale black liquor concentration using pressure driven membrane separation,” appeared on p.
+223 of the April 2023 issue.
+This kraft recovery cycle research was recognized by the TAPPI Journal Editorial Board for its innovation, creativity, scientific merit, and clear expression of ideas.

 February 01, 2024